 The manual accounting effort associated with offering BNPL payment methods to business customers is significantly higher in B2B.
 According to a survey of financial experts, 50% of B2B companies spend up to 10 hours per month managing payments – time they could also invest elsewhere on other important business priorities.
 And that's just the time spent on payments.
 There are also other operational tasks like setting up accounts for business customers and performing identity and credit checks that require time, effort and resources.

-Why BNPL makes sense for B2B buyers
+Why BNPL makes sense for B2B trade customers

 The ability to buy first and pay later by invoice or installments is very convenient and readily accepted by B2C buyers.
 However, the consumer advice center warns consumers not to use this option too often: There is a danger of "placing more and more orders, even though the purchases may exceed one's budget."